Best 5 Stars Hotels in Mauritius: Prince Maurice and Sugar Beach Resort

 The Sugar Beach is also home to the first Buddha Bar in Mauritius: we did have dinner at the Buddha Bar and also a cocktail while listening to the music at sunset and we really felt we were in Bali dancing on the beach.

-Also at Sugar Beach Resort a dress code is in place.
-Again, for dinner tee-shirts, shorts, Bermudas shorts, faded jeans, sandals and sports shoes are not allowed in the restaurants and for breakfast and lunch swimwear, bikinis, sleeveless T-shirt, sarongs are not welcome.
+Also at Sugar Beach Resort, a dress code is in place.
+Again, for dinner tee-shirts, shorts, Bermudas shorts, faded jeans, sandals, and sports shoes are not allowed in the restaurants and for breakfast and lunch swimwear, bikinis, sleeveless T-shirts, sarongs are not welcome.

-- Prices: Prices start from 550 euro (600 USD) for a Double Room with Garden View, breakfast included.
+- Prices: Prices start from 550 euros (600 USD) for a Double Room with Garden View, breakfast included.